Karpova-Lab/pyControl-D-Series-Breakout/hugo/content/docs/using.md

 The breakout board is designed to use the microcontroller's high speed USB interface.
 We must make a change to ``boot.py`` so that everything works properly https://pybd.io/hw/pybd_sfxw.html#usb-ports.

-1. Plug the bare pyBoard D-series into your computer.
+1. Plug the bare pyboard D-series into your computer.

 ![](board_setup.jpg)